-Communication apps: WhatsApp, Signal, Viber, and Text+, are phone apps that you can download free to a handheld device and/or computer to make free international texts and/or calls over Wi-Fi to anyone else who has that app.
+Communication apps: Viber, Text+, WhatsApp are apps that you can download free to a handheld device and/or computer to make free international texts and/or calls over Wi-Fi.

 Blogging: There are many different blog generators that you can use including www.blogspot.com which works through a Gmail account.